pmvreeswijk/ZOGY/README.md

 (6) some examples how to run it:

-    - run it on a "new.fits" and "reference.fits" using the default MeerLICHT settings:
+    - run it on a "new.fits" and "ref.fits" using the default MeerLICHT settings:

-    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits
+    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits

     - instead of MeerLICHT, use the dictionary keys corresponding to "my_tel" defined in the settings file:

-    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --telescope my_tel
+    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits --telescope my_tel

     - instead of the default settings file (set_zogy.py), use a copy of it that was adapted to your images (depending on whether copy does contains dictionaries for some parameters or not, the telescope input parameter should be provided or not):

+    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits --set_file mycopy [--telescope my_tel]

+    - if you have mask images available (settings parameters [transient_mask_max] and [mask_value] should be updated if your masks contain different values for the mask pixel type; the keys cannot be changed):

-    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --set_file mycopy [--telescope my_tel]
+    python [some path]/ZOGY/zogy.py --new_fits new.fits --new_fits_mask new_mask.fits --ref_fits ref.fits --ref_fits_mask ref_mask.fits --set_file mycopy [--telescope my_tel]

 This project is licensed under the terms of the MIT license.